I’ve heard these terms thrown around by a few financial institutions from time to time. Here is a quick look and my quick take on them:

 This is a percentage of your gross monthly income used for housing and other outstanding loans and debts.
 Financial institutions want to see your TDSR under 40%, although lenders will usually allow clients to borrow up to this limit.
 It would be rare however, if a financial institution would loan money to folks with a TDSR higher than 40%.
 Do they?

-The struggle I have with GDSR and TDSR is your gross income is your income before deductions.
+The struggle I have with GDSR and TDSR is your gross income is your income before tax.
 Gross income is before income taxes, Canada Pension Plan (CPP) and Employment Insurance (EI) premiums and other premiums such as workplace benefits.
-For me (and probably for you?) these deductions account for least 30% of my gross income or in other words, income I never see.
+For me (and probably for you?) these tax deductions account for least 30% of my gross income or in other words, income I never see.
 While I could rationalize why creditors and institutions would use gross income as the baseline for service ratios, as a debt-holder it doesn’t make any sense to me.
-Both ratios are simply way too high for me and border on scary.
-With about 70% or less of my take-home pay available to service various debt, I want my total debt ratio under 30% using net income as my denominator.
-Personally, I’d like to get my total debt ratio under 20% within the next 5 years.
-This debt would include not only my outstanding mortgage but also any car payment.
-No line of credit, no credit card debt, nothing else.
+I pay my debts with after-tax income.
+In that regard both ratios are simply way too high and scary for me.

 What about you?